contentful-labs/extensible-resource-links-example/README.md

 ## Creating a custom app definition

-Before we can upload our code to Contentful, we need to create a definition of the app that will be associated with our code.
+Before we can upload our code to Contentful, we need to create an _App Definition_ for the app that will be associated with our code.
 To do this:

 1. Run the script `npm run create-app-definition`.
 You will see a prompt asking for the name of the app.
 Enter `TMDB App` and press Enter to confirm.
 2. Next prompt will ask for the location where the app will be rendered.
 Select _App configuration screen_ and press Enter to confirm.